|

 and how this fundamentally changes a travel writer's approach

 to a place, and interaction with the people there.
-I imagine

-that some or perhaps many people in Marfa, at some point, may
+I imagine that some or perhaps many people who live in Marfa

-find this webpage via a google search or a hashtag on Twitter.
+search or a hashtag on Twitter

-So the writer's relative anonymity as he or she travels has evaporated.
+[@marfamondays].
+So the writer's relative anonymity as he

-Similarly, far more of a writer's research, before, during and
+or she travels has evaporated.
+Similarly, far more of a writer's

-after travels, will be on-line.
-With Facebook, Twitter, Yelp,
+research, before, during and after travels, will be on-line.

-a hyper-accelerating social transparencyor, the sometimes
+transparencyor, the sometimes very misleading appearance

-very misleading appearance of transparency.
-I find this very
+of transparency.
+I find this very interesting.

 At this point it is not possible to say more for, if I've learned